Particle motion in neutron stars ultra-strong electromagnetic field: the influence of radiation reaction: Simulations in the Deutsch field

-For comparison, we take a look at the aligned case for electrons too.
-Figure~\ref{fig:aligned_electrons} shows that electrons also form a disc by the end of the simulation, but due to their lower masses, radiation reaction makes them loose more energy than protons, meaning that the disc will be thinner for electrons compared to protons.
-The Lorentz factor distribution is composed of a more populated low energy mode, from $\gamma=1$ to $\gamma=10^{5}$ with the maximum at $\gamma=10^{2.5}$ while the high energy mode is between $\gamma=10^{6.5}$ and $\gamma=10^{8}$.
-It appears that the high energy electrons are those injected close to the poles (in terms of colatitude) because these particles follow magnetic field lines going further away from the neutrons star, meaning that these electrons spend less time in a strong magnetic field and thus loose less energy than those that remained close to the neutrons star and ultimately formed the disc.
+For comparison, we took a look at the aligned case for electrons, too.
+Figure~\ref{fig:aligned_electrons} shows that electrons also form a disc by the end of the simulation, but due to their lower masses, radiation reaction makes them lose more energy than the protons, meaning that the disc formed by electrons is thinner than that of the protons.
+The Lorentz factor distribution is composed of a more populated low energy mode from $\gamma=1$ to $\gamma=10^{5}$ with the maximum at $\gamma=10^{2.5}$, while the high energy mode is between $\gamma=10^{6.5}$ and $\gamma=10^{8}$.
+It appears that the high energy electrons are those injected close to the poles (in terms of colatitude) because these particles follow magnetic field lines going farther away from the neutron star, meaning that these electrons spend less time in a strong magnetic field and thus lose less energy than those that remained close to the neutron star and ultimately formed the disc.